nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/docs/knx_demo_nxp.md

 Done
 ```

-> **_Note:_** Setting the individial address (IA), the installation id (IID) and the group address (GA) correctly is imported.
+> **_Note:_** Setting the individual address (IA), the installation id (IID) and the group address (GA) correctly is imported.
 IA and GA are required to be the same for all devices, while IA needs to be particular for each device.
 In this particular case, IID is 1 and GA is 1 for all KNX IoT devices.

 3. On the light_sensor board, press switch marked SW2 and observe the toggle of the RGB LED on the light_actuator board to green.